Why Are Golf Balls So Expensive? (11 Best Reasons)

 10. Performance off the Tee

-Others that I like to use are Bridgestone, Vice, Kirkland, and Callaway’s.
+I like to use Bridgestone, Vice, Kirkland, and Callaway’s.
 But there is a big difference when you hit a Top Flite ball or a Slazenger versus the others we just mentioned.

 The makeup of the ball can make a difference in how well it “pops” off a club.

-But when you are newer or a high-handicapper, it’s likely best to just get used to hitting any ball consistently.
-Get good with hitting any ball and you will appreciate the better balls later.
+But when you are newer or a high-handicapper, it’s likely best to get used to consistently hitting any ball.
+Get good at hitting any ball, and you will appreciate the better balls later.

 11. Performance on the Green

-You can usually tell the weight of a ball just by holding it and that feel will make a difference with how they pop off of a putter as well.
+You can usually tell the weight of a ball just by holding it, and that feel will also make a difference with how they pop off of a putter.

 Putters are needlessly expensive, but they are that way because they are also essential.
 It’s the only club you grab on every hole.
 But they are also designed well and heavy to make good contact with a ball that can take it and run into the hole.